PacoReinaCampo/PU-RISCV/doc/isa/markdown/formats/disassembly.md

 :Pseudo Opcode Formats

- Detailed here are the opcode formats used for pseudo instructions in the RISC-V ISA, providing compatibility and flexibility in software development across different implementations.
+ Detailed here are the opcode formats used for pseudo-instructions in the RISC-V ISA, providing compatibility and flexibility in software development across different implementations.